-The Stata package is located on a software server and can be started by either going through the Start menu (Start - Programs - Statistics - Stata10) or by double clicking on wsestata.exe in the W:\Stata10 folder.
+On LSE computers the Stata package is located on a software server and can be started by either going through the Start menu (Start - Programs - Statistics - Stata10) or by double clicking on wsestata.exe in the W:\Stata10 folder.
 The current version is Stata 10.
+In the research centres the package is also on a server (\\st-server5\stata10\\$), but you should be able to start Stata either from the quick launch toolbar or by going through Start - Programs.